top of page

 BALLFIELD RESTORATION (Manzanar's project)

-Led by performance artist Dan Kwong, key elements of the field—including the backstop, foul-line fencing, bleachers, and player benches—were successfully reconstructed in Summer 2024.
-Since then, Dan and his dedicated crew have been hard at work restoring the next major features: a 22-foot-tall announcer booth and a centerfield scoreboard—two of the most challenging structures in the project.
-Restoration is expected to be completed in time for the Exhibition Doubleheader in the Fall.
+Spearheaded by performance artist Dan Kwong, restoration of the ballfield—including backstop, foul-line fencing, bleachers, and player benches — was successfully completed in Summer 2024.
+In 2025 Dan and his dedicated crew restored the next major feature: a 22-foot-tall announcer booth, the most challenging structure in the project.
+Next in line is scoreboard restoration, hopefully completed in time for the Grand Opening Doubleheader in October 2026.

-All restoration efforts are based on a few archival photographs and limited wartime documentation, under the guidance of Construction Supervisor Chris Siddens, with consultation from Manzanar archaeologist Jeff Burton and support from the Manzanar staff.
+All restoration efforts are based on a handful of archival photographs and have been under the guidance of Construction Supervisor Chris Siddens, with consultation from Manzanar archaeologist Jeff Burton and support from the Manzanar staff.

-THANK YOU to our major community partners who have generously donated expertise & resources for restoration work:
+THANK YOU to the major community partners who have generously donated funds, materials, and expertise for field restoration:

 The Fund for People in Parks